 No. The combined contraceptive patch does not protect against STIs, including HIV (the virus that causes AIDS).
 The male condom provides the best protection from most STIs.

 An IUD, or intrauterine device, is a small device that is placed into the uterus (womb) and prevents pregnancy.
 There are two main types of IUDs available in the UK: copper IUDs and the levonorgestrel-releasing intrauterine system (IUS).

 Copper IUDs slowly release copper into the uterine cavity.
 The copper mainly has a toxic effect on both sperm and eggs, thereby preventing fertilisation.
 Also, copper may have an effect on the cervical mucus, thus stopping the sperm from reaching the egg.
 Copper IUDs may also prevent implantation of a fertilised egg by affecting the lining of the uterus.
 Copper IUDs need replacing every five to 10 years, depending on the particular device used.

 The levonorgestrel-releasing intrauterine system, releases the hormone levonorgestrel, which is a progestogen.
 This works mainly by changing the lining of the uterus, so implantation of a fertilised egg cannot occur, but also causes the cervical mucus to become thicker so the sperm cannot reach the egg.
-The IUS can stay in for five years, or longer if a woman is over 45 years old.
+The IUS can stay in for three or five years depending on the product.